GGist/bip-rs/examples/README.md

 To see help messages for the examples (and then run them):
 `cd <example> && cargo run --release -- --help`

-* Simple Torrent
+### Simple Torrent
-This example is a simple command line client for downloading from a single peer (assuming the peer is seeding).
+Primitive torrent client that can connect to a single peer and upload/download pieces from that peer.